thoughtbot/testing-rails/book/types_of_tests/model_specs/instance_methods.md

 ` spec/models/link_spec.rb@d4001c148:28,34

-In this test, you'll notice that we forego FactoryGirl and use plain ol' ActiveRecord to instantiate our object. `#score` depends on `#upvotes` and `#downvotes`, which we can set without saving our object.
+In this test, you'll notice that we forgo FactoryGirl and use plain ol' ActiveRecord to instantiate our object. `#score` depends on `#upvotes` and `#downvotes`, which we can set without saving our object.
 Since we never have to save our object, we don't need FactoryGirl to set up a valid record.